minthcm/minthcm/README.md

 - Independence from vendors
 - Ability to build custom solutions

-Mint is based on two popular, well-known business applications: SugarCRM Community Edition and SuiteCRM.
+Mint is based on two popular, well-known business applications: SugarCRM Community Edition (now SugarAI) and SuiteCRM.
 This is why we often say that **MintHCM is CRM reinvented**.
 You all know how much goes into technological development of this type of business software…
 <br/>

 **That's why we need your help.**